Milind-Gawande/react-spring_boot_framework/README.md

 I have made a simple application on React as frontend and Spring boot framework as backend.
 Each and every persons inputs are welcome if you see any error/exception in the application.

-Application smoothly runs on (desktop) firefox and chrome browser as i had used display:flex.
+Application smoothly runs on firefox and chrome browser as i had used display:flex.
 There are flex webkits for other browser which I had not specified in the css file that would support cross-browser compatability.
 You can experiment with it and also can share with others if you can.
-Currently the layouts are fixed.
-Will keep on updating the code for liquid layout so that if the window get re-size, the elements inside it will change it dimension with respective to it.